lf-energy/foundation/project-stages.md

 **Expectations**

-Projects in the Incubator stage are generally expected to move to the Mature stage within two years.
-Depending on their growth plans, projects may cycle through Sandbox, Incubator, or Mature stage as needed.
+Projects in the Incubating stage are generally expected to move to the Graduated stage within two years.
+Depending on their growth plans, projects may cycle through Sandbox, Incubating, or Graduated stage as needed.

 **Acceptance Criteria**